 This Strange Phenomenon In Maine Is Too Weird For Words

-While many outsiders think people from Maine are strange, I’d like to tell you once and for all that we’re not as strange as it might seem.
-I know this because a few weeks ago I decided that I’d like to write an article for you that highlighted a strange “thing” in our state, either natural or man-made.
-It was surprisingly hard to find something I felt you, the readers, would find compelling!
+While many outsiders think people from Maine are strange, we’d like to tell you once and for all that we’re not as strange as it might seem.
+We know this because a while back, we decided that we’d like to write an article for you that highlighted a strange “thing” in our state, either natural or man-made.
+It was surprisingly hard to find something we felt that you, the readers, would find compelling!

 Have you been to the falls in Pembroke?
-Share your photos and let us know what you thought.
+Feel free to share your experiences with us in the comments below.
+When you go make sure to have your trusty “Bean Boots” with you because the rocks can be slippery.
 Have an idea for something else you’d like to see us feature?
-Let us know!
+Fill out a nomination form to let us know!

 More to Explore

 What are some other strange natural phenomena in Maine?

 Here are a couple of strange natural phenomena in Maine: